Grassmannians and conformal structure on absolutes

+Such a conformal structure is known as a {\it causal\/} structure.
+It plays in anti-de Sitter geometry the same role played by the standard conformal strucure in the absolute of the real hyperbolic space.

+Curiously, the absolute of anti-de Sitter $4$-space $\ad\Bbb S^4$ can be naturally identified with the space $\Lambda(2)$ of lagrangian planes in a $4$-dimensional symplectic $\Bbb R$-linear space (see Subsection 3.6).
+Hence, the {\it lagrangian grassmannian\/} $\Lambda(2)$ possesses a natural causal structure. $_\blacksquare$

-For $k>2$, the geometry on the grassmannization $\Gr_\Bbb R^1(k,V)\to\Gr_\Bbb R^1(1,V)$ of the tangent bundle of the absolute (see Remark 2.2) is related to the case of $k=2$ in the same way as are related the grassmannian and the projective classic geometries.
+For $k>2$, the geometry on the grassmannization $\Gr_\Bbb R^1(k,V)\to\Gr_\Bbb R^1(1,V)$ of the tangent bundle of the absolute (see Proposition 2.3) is related to the case $k=2$ in the same way as are related the grassmannian and the projective geometries.